kennajw/spotify-cs506/README.md

 ## Visualization
 We utilized matplotlib to model various probabilities as well as correlation.
 - **Conditional Probability**:Below are 3 different graphs each of which better help understand our data, and the probabilistic associations between our data used, and reason_end.
-It gives conformation that these datasets were important and had some sort of association with our question.
+It gives confirmation that these datasets were important and had some sort of association with our question.
+In the following visualizations, 0 (blue) is played and 1 (grey) is skipped.
 - ![Screenshot 2025-04-30 143858](https://github.com/user-attachments/assets/64e62c9b-3d6f-4b64-a204-6a31a7443655)
   - An example of the calculated conditional probabilities in order to get a better idea of the relationship between shuffling and skipping a song are displayed below.
         - **P(Skipping | Shuffle)** = 0.54